xultaeculcis/kelp-wanted-competition/dev-log.md

 ## 2023-12-20

 * There is a single mask in the mask grid that's 90% kelp - cloudy image, open water - this can skew the results, need to verify the rest of the masks
+* Did some more work on AOI resolution

+## 2023-12-21

+* Implemented AOI grouping logic after grouping we have 3k of AOIs
+* Added some more commands to Makefile
+* WIP.
+More plotting logic to EDA - need to incorporate AOI ID column into EDA
+* Maybe split EDA into 2 parts - composite plotting, stats plotting